fuluny/learning-Data-Science/digit_recognition/README.md

 # Work in progress:
 cnn_model.py = use of Convolutional Neural Network. <br />
-svm_pca.py = use of Support Vector Machine and Principal Component Analysis (this is incomplete, run into memory problem or something, still have to evaluate what's happening.)
+svm_pca.py = use of Support Vector Machine and Principal Component Analysis (this is incomplete, but currently not being worked on.
+Run into memory problem or something, need to evaluate what's happening.)